Building tools for our new eating habits

 The Incline cushion relieves that pressure and supports your upper body.
 The mat enables eating on the floor to be hygienic, as well as protecting floors from spills.
-The eatware here is designed with a flat side, so it can go right up to the edge of the mat and closer to you.
+The ceramics here are designed with a flat side, so it can go right up to the edge of the mat and closer to you.

 Incline with exhibited alongside Nessle at the Design Academy Graduation Show October 2015 where over 30,000 visited.
 I had the chance to talk with hundreds of interested people who often shared their own touching experiences of eating alone.

 As one visitor said: